This page explains how to manage permissions in Yesplan.

 Discover the specific steps to establish permissions in the guide for setting permissions.

-Managing permissions in Yesplan is broken down into the various actions that a user can execute (their capabilities) and managing which users have access to which events, resources, prices, contacts and tasks.
+Managing permissions in Yesplan is broken down into the various actions that a user can execute (their so-called capabilities) and managing which users have access to which events, resources, prices, contacts and tasks.

-Before going more deeply into how permissions are managed, we briefly explain a few basic concepts related to permissions in Yesplan.
+Below, we briefly explain a few basic concepts related to permissions in Yesplan.

 It isn’t always advisable for a user to be allowed to execute every action or view all screens.
 In Yesplan, you can set who has the capability to perform various actions and to see certain screens and who does not.